johannwpli/tv-wall/README.md

 Instructions
 ---
-`COMPATIBILITY` TV Wall supports multi browsers and devices, including mobiles, tablets, laptops, and desktops.
+`COMPATIBILITY` TV Wall supports multi browsers and devices, including mobiles, tablets, laptops, desktops, and TVs.

 `HIDDEN MENUS` Use 'm' as the menu param to show hidden menus, e.g., http://tvwall.cc/?m=IU, to show IU videos.

-`CUSTOM IDS` Use 'i' as the id param to customize your video list<sup>[4]</sup>, e.g., http://tvwall.cc/?i=kJQP7kiw5Fk,JGwWNGJdvx8, to build your video list with these 2 YouTube video IDs.
+`CUSTOM IDS` Use 'i' as the id param to customize your video list, e.g., http://tvwall.cc/?i=kJQP7kiw5Fk,JGwWNGJdvx8, to build your video list with YouTube video IDs separated by a comma.

 `VIDEO NUMBERS` Use 'g' as the grid param to play a specific number of or all videos, e.g., http://tvwall.cc/?g=all, to play all the videos.

 `DISPLAY LANGUAGE` Use 'l' as the language param to set the display language, e.g., http://tvwall.cc/?l=jp, to set Japanese as the display language.

-`THEATER MODE` Use the drop-down menu<sup>[5]</sup> to watch the video in theater mode., e.g., select 1 to watch the top left video.
+`THEATER MODE` Use the drop-down menu to watch the video in theater mode., e.g., select 1 to watch the top left video<sup>[4]</sup>.

 `HOTKEY` Press the keyboard to trigger the hotkey to the theater mode., e.g., press 0 to activate the '0' of theater mode.